 Developing countries like China, India and Russia are some of the highest producers of CO2 worldwide and will be so for a while.
 That's because they are stoking up their economies just like we - the developed and rich nations - did back in the day.
 But the situation is far from straightforward, and looking at CO2 emissions per capita can add balance to the overall story, and can explain to the indignant people from all over North America why it is so important that we lead the way in carbon reduction.

 Based on data presented by the Aqal Group and the IEA (International Energy Agency) we can visualize above the countries and regions with the highest per capita carbon emissions from around the world.
 Looking in detail at the highest per capita carbon emitters, let's see how they are trying to reduce their carbon contributions.

-The highest per capita CO2 carbon emissions oscar winners are ?
+Who are the highest per capita CO2 carbon emitters?

 Oil-producing countries in the Middle East are the highest emitters of CO2 on a per capita basis, but developed countries like the U.S., Australia, New Zealand, and Canada also have some of the higher rates of per capita emissions.
 So Canada and the US, this is really no time for complacency.

 Canada and the United States have per capita carbon footprints of 15.2 and 14.4 tonnes per year, respectively.

 At the same time, our antipodean Anglophones in the southern hemisphere, Australia and New Zealand, combine for an average per capita footprint of over 13.6 tonnes per year.